STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Gentle help against mites: Zeolite skin powder and other home remedies at a glance

-Mites are tiny—but their impact on our animals' well-being can be enormous.
-Itching, crusting, weeping skin patches, or hair loss are often the first signs.
-More and more pet owners are turning to natural support in such cases—for example, zeolite skin powder with organic lavender oil.
+Mites are tiny – but their impact on our animals' well-being can be enormous.
+Itching, scabs, weeping skin, or hair loss are often the first signs.
+More and more pet owners are turning to natural remedies in such cases – for example, zeolite skin powder with organic lavender oil.
 But how exactly does it work?
 And how can it help dogs, cats, and horses?
 We'll explain it to you step by step.

 🕷️ What are mites – and why are they so persistent?

-Mites are microscopic parasites that nest on or in the skin.
+Mites are microscopic parasites that live on or in the skin.
 Depending on the species, they can cause skin problems, severe itching, inflammation, and even infections.
 The following are particularly common:

-• Ear mites (especially in cats and kittens)
+• Ear mites (especially in cats and young animals)

 • Mange mites (e.g. Sarcoptes in dogs, Notoedres in cats)

-• Hair follicle mites (Demodex – usually in cases of weakened immune systems)
+• Hair follicle mites (Demodex – usually in people with weakened immune systems)

-• Burrowing mites or autumn grass mites (in pasture horses)
+• Mange mites or harvest mites (in grazing horses)

 Many mite species require a warm, moist skin environment to reproduce.
-This is where zeolite comes into play.
+And this is precisely where zeolite comes into play.

 Why zeolite can help with mite infestation

-Our Zeolite Skin Powder consists of the finest clinoptilolite zeolite and genuine organic lavender oil.
-Both substances are purely natural – and have properties that can sustainably change the skin's environment in the event of a mite infestation:
+Our zeolite skin powder consists of the finest clinoptilolite zeolite and genuine organic lavender oil.
+Both substances are purely natural and possess properties that can sustainably alter the skin's environment in cases of mite infestation.

 ✅ 1.
 Moisture binding & drying

-Zeolite has enormous absorbency.
-It binds excess moisture to the skin—an environment that mites dislike.
+Zeolite has an enormous absorbency.
+It binds excess moisture on the skin – an environment that mites dislike.

-Dry, well-ventilated skin areas are unsuitable for reproduction for many mite species.
+Dry, well-ventilated skin areas are unsuitable for many mite species to reproduce.

 ✅ 2.
 Mechanical action against parasites

 Zeolite consists of tiny, angular crystals.
-These, like diatomaceous earth, can attack the protective shells of mites and larvae, causing them to dry out.
+These can – similar to diatomaceous earth – attack the protective shell of mites and larvae and dehydrate them.

-This can significantly limit their development and spread.
+This can significantly restrict their development and spread.

 ✅ 3.
 Soothes irritated skin

-Zeolite binds irritants like histamine, which are released during itching.
-The organic lavender oil it contains also has a soothing and mildly anti-inflammatory effect.
+Zeolite binds irritants such as histamine, which are released when itching occurs.
+The organic lavender oil it contains also has a skin-soothing and mildly anti-inflammatory effect.

 The skin can regenerate faster.

 ✅ 4.
-Odor binding for weeping skin areas
+Odor control in weeping skin areas

-Many animals develop unpleasant-smelling patches of skin when infested with mites.
-Zeolite helps neutralize odors naturally.
+Many animals develop foul-smelling skin patches when infested with mites.
+Zeolite helps to neutralize odors naturally.

-STEINKRAFT Zeolite Blog: Tierkraft Zeolite Skin Powder for Dogs
+STEINKRAFT Zeolite Blog: Animal Power Zeolite Skin Powder for Dogs

-Dogs are particularly sensitive to mange mites , Demodex , and autumn grass mites .
-Typical symptoms include severe itching, hair loss, weeping patches, and redness – often on the head, ears, belly, or paws.
+Dogs are particularly sensitive to mange mites , Demodex mites, or harvest mites .
+Typical symptoms include severe itching, hair loss, weeping sores, and redness – often on the head, ears, belly, or paws.

 Application tip: